 - The Rufous Hummingbird has an excellent memory for location, no doubt helping it find flowers from day to day, or even year to year.
 Some birds have been seen returning from migration and investigating where a feeder had been the previous year, even though it had since been moved.

 - The Rufous Hummingbird breeds as far north as southeastern Alaska – the northernmost breeding range of any hummingbird in the world.
 Of the western hummingbirds that occasionally show up in the east, the Rufous Hummingbird is the most frequent.

 - Rufous Hummingbirds, like most other hummingbirds, beat their wings extremely fast to be able to hover in place.
 The wingbeat frequency of Rufous Hummingbirds has been recorded at 52–62 wingbeats per second.

 - The Rufous Hummingbird is not a colonially nesting species; however, there have been reports from Washington state that have 20 or more Rufous Hummingbird nests only a few yards apart in the same tree.
 (From the BNA)

 - Hummingbirds are hard to catch, but there are records of Rufous Hummingbirds being caught by a large flycatcher (Brown-crested Flycatcher) and by a frog.

-- The oldest recorded Rufous Hummingbird was a female, and at least 8 years 11 months old when she was recaught and rereleased during banding operations in British Columbia.
+- The oldest recorded Rufous Hummingbird was a female, and at least 8 years, 11 months old when she was recaught and rereleased during banding operations in British Columbia in 2004.